FRC-Team3484/PrototypingBoard/README.md

 # PrototyingBoard
-A codebase for using our prototyping board, written in Python.
+A codebase for using our prototyping board, written in Python

 - 1x RoboRIO 1.0
 - 4x Talon SRX Motor Controllers